bjarketol/WIFA/docs/source/API.rst

-FLOW API
+WIFA
 --------
-The FLOW API allows to BLABLA and uses the WindIO schema to format its inputs.
+WIFA is a multi-fidelity tool for wind farm simulations.
+It uses the WindIO schema to format its inputs.

 .. toctree::
    :maxdepth: 2